Are Scottish Terriers Hypoallergenic?

 Low-shedding and low-drooling, Scottie dogs are ideal for allergy sufferers, and these characteristics are what make them hypoallergenic.
 They’re also about average when it comes to their grooming needs, another huge plus for these feisty little tail-waggers.

-- Such is the cuteness of a Scottish Terrier, that they actually inspired a whole fashion movement in the US.
-You know the plaid/Tartan look girls loved in the 90s?
-The one that always featured a squat, foxy-earred black dog with a beard?
-Yep.
-That’s a Scottish Terrier.
+Scotties are so cute they actually inspired a whole fashion movement in the US.
+You know the plaid/tartan look girls loved in the 90s?
+The one that always featured a squat, foxy-eared black dog with a beard?
+Yep, that’s a Scottish Terrier.

 - They’re not a good choice for first-time dog owners.